SaaS Cloud Architecture

 Q: What Are Some Examples of SaaS Architecture?

-A: Listed below are some popular SaaS applications implemented in real-world:
+A: Listed below are some popular SaaS applications implemented in the real world:

 • Google Workspace includes Gmail, Docs, and Sheets.
 It employs a distributed, horizontally scalable SaaS architecture to support millions of users concurrently without inviting performance issues.